onox/orka/docs/windows-input/monitors.md

 If a window is moved to or from a monitor, the procedure `On_Move` is invoked on the corresponding `Window` object.
-If not overriden, then by default information about the monitor will be printed to the default logger.
+If not overridden, then by default information about the monitor will be printed to the default logger.

 ```ada